TehShrike/ractive-state-router/readme.md

 You can also [download the stand-alone build from wzrd.in](https://wzrd.in/standalone/ractive-state-router@latest).
 If you include it in a `<script>` tag, a `ractiveStateRouter` function will be available on the global scope.

+## Breaking changes

+In version 7, the "active state" decorator changed from taking a string of state name/options to be parsed apart, to taking the state name, options object, and an optional class name.

 ## Usage

 ```js